Interlibrary Loan Policy

 Library staff will try to obtain copies of dissertations.
 Many libraries do not loan dissertations because the number of copies available is limited.
 Libraries that lend dissertations often charge.
 If a fee is required, the borrower may choose to pay the fee or cancel the request.
 The request will not be submitted until the borrower agrees to pay the fee.

-Full text electronic copies of dissertations published from 1997 forward are available free of charge to Marian University students and faculty via ProQuest Dissertations and Theses — Full Text.
-Patrons who require copies of older dissertations may order their own unbound copies of dissertations and theses via PQDT.
+Full text electronic copies of many dissertations are available free of charge to Marian University students and faculty via ProQuest Dissertations and Theses - Full Text.
+When full text is not available online, patrons may order their own unbound copies of dissertations and theses via PQDT.
 The order may be placed online using a credit card, or patrons may print the online order form and send it to ProQuest Information and Learning.

 - Submit a book request 24/7 from any location via WorldCat.